Moldovan-Paul/TravelWise/README.md

 ### Accommodations Section Demo

 The following video shows this section's functionality through an example of an accommodation search.
+When the user scrolls to the bottom of the first few available results, more are loaded (infinite scrolling).

 https://user-images.githubusercontent.com/98110966/190646451-39838129-dd39-4143-abdd-522bdc44219e.mp4